hantsy/spring6-sandbox/docs/jakarta-data.md

 * Dependencies: Web, ORM, Lombok, Postgres
 * Build: Maven

-Or just create a simple Maven Java project, check out my source codes [here](https://github.com/hantsy/spring6-sandbox/blob/master/jakarta-data/).
+Or just create a simple Maven Java project.

+> Check out the [sample codes](https://github.com/hantsy/spring6-sandbox/blob/master/jakarta-data/) that I used to demonstrate Jakarta Data in the post.

 Add the following dependencies into your project.